Sokrates1989/swarm-monitoring-autoscaler/README.md

 ### Logs

 #### Hint / Tip
 Deploy autoscale services with verbose log level to get more information or if you want to debug a potential error or want to see how the autoscaler actually works.
-(Remember to change back to INFO or WARNING_AND_ERRORS_ONLY in permanent production)
+(Remember to change back to INFO or IMPORTANT_ONLY in permanent production)
 ```yaml
         - "autoscale.log_level=VERBOSE"
 ```